 - the recoverability of mineral properties and exploration and evaluation expenditures incurred on its projects; the Company capitalizes acquisition, exploration and evaluation expenditures on its statement of financial position, and evaluates these amounts at least annually for indicators of impairment; - the functional currency and reporting currency of the parent company, F3 Uranium Corp., is the Canadian Dollar.
 The functional currency Fission Energy Peru S.A.C. is the Peruvian Sol.
 The functional currency determination was conducted through an analysis of the consideration factors identified in IAS 21, The Effects of Changes in Foreign Exchange Rates.
-The determination of functional currency involves certain judgments to determine the primary economic environment and the Company reconsiders the functional currency if there are changes in events and conditions of the factors used in the determination of the primary economic environment; and
+The determination of functional currency involves certain judgments to determine the primary economic environment and the Company reconsiders the functional currency if there are changes in events and conditions of the factors used in the determination of the primary economic environment; and - the Company determines the flow-through share premium by allocating the total funds received between common share and flow-through premium liability by first assessing the fair value of the common shares issued, based on market price at issuance, with any excess considered being allocated to warrants (if any) and the flow-through premium.

-Notes to the condensed interim consolidated financial statements For the three months ended September 30, 2023 (Expressed in Canadian dollars)
+Notes to the condensed interim consolidated financial statements For the six months ended December 31, 2023 (Expressed in Canadian dollars)